PiSchool/esa-superresolution-forecasting/README.md

 ## Model architecture

-The encoder-decoder network uses a [Convolutional LSTM](https://arxiv.org/abs/1506.04214) architecture.
-The spatial structure of the input is preserved throught the layers of the network.
+The encoder-decoder network is composed of convolutional layers that are applied on the whole sequence and [Convolutional LSTM](https://arxiv.org/abs/1506.04214) layers that process each sequence element individually.
+In comparison to a regular LSTM the Convolutional LSTM preserves spatial structure of the input by using convolutions instead of element-wise multiplications in the cell state calculation.

+Each convolutional layer is followed by Batch Normalization for better regularization.
+We use 3 layers in the encoder and the decoder.
 The model is trained using a masked MSE loss and the ADAM optimizer.

+![alt text]( https://github.com/PiSchool/esa-superres-github/blob/master/data/encdec.png "Encoder-decoder")

 We employ two different versions of this architecture.
 One uses Sentinel-5 sequences solely (s5-fc), the other creates a prediction using the numerical forecast data as a conditional input to the decoder (Cond-S5-fc).

-![alt text]( https://github.com/PiSchool/esa-superres-github/blob/master/data/encdec.png "Encoder-decoder")

 ## Results